andrewheiss/ath-pelican/content/pages/now.md

 Title: What I'm doing now
-Date: 2017-08-23
+Date: 2017-09-06
 Slug: now
 Description: Andrew Heiss is working on a bunch of exciting and groundbreaking projects

-As of August 23, 2017, I'm spending all my time on these things:
+As of September 6, 2017, I'm spending all my time on these things:

-* Raising 4.5 kids (10, 7.5, 5, 2, −10 weeks) and trying to stay sane ([family blog](http://www.heissatopia.com/))
+* Raising 4.5 kids (10, 7.5, 5, 2, −8 weeks) and trying to stay sane ([family blog](http://www.heissatopia.com/))
-* Preparing to teach courses on data visualization, telling stories with data, and microeconomics at the [Romney Institute of Public Management](https://marriottschool.byu.edu/mpa/) at [Brigham Young University](https://home.byu.edu/home/) during the 2017–18 academic year
+* Teaching [data visualization](https://dataviz.andrewheiss.com), telling stories with data, and microeconomics at the [Romney Institute of Public Management](https://marriottschool.byu.edu/mpa/) at [Brigham Young University](https://home.byu.edu/home/) during the 2017–18 academic year
 * Applying for academic jobs in public administration, public policy, and political science
 * Working on several articles on NGO restrictions with [Suparna Chaudhry](http://www.suparnachaudhry.com/)
 * Working on a book chapter on NGO&#8288;s and authoritarianism